Unmanned ground vehicle: History

-In 1904, Spanish engineer Leonardo Torres Quevedo was developing a radio-based control system he named Telekino.
+In 1904, Spanish engineer Leonardo Torres Quevedo was developing a radio-based control system, which he named Telekino.
 He chose to conduct an initial test in the form of a three-wheeled land vehicle (tricycle), which had an effective range of 20 to 30 meters, the first known example of an unmanned ground vehicle.

 The first prototypes of explosive robotic drones were Aubriot-Gabet 'land torpedoes' invented in France in 1915 and the Crocodile Schneider-Creusot.
 Twenty examples were put into service with the 2nd French Army in July 1915.

 A working remote-controlled car was reported in the October 1921 issue of RCA's World Wide Wireless magazine.
 The car was controlled wirelessly via radio; it was thought the technology could be adapted to tanks.
 In the 1930s, the USSR developed the Teletank, a small tank, armed with a machine gun.
 It was remotely controlled by radio from another tank.
 Teletanks operated in the Winter War (1939–1940) between Finland and the USSR and at the start of the German-Soviet War after Germany invaded the USSR in 1941.
 During World War II, the British developed a radio-controlled version of their Matilda II infantry tank in 1941.
-Known as "Black Prince", it would have been used for drawing the fire of concealed anti-tank guns, or for demolition missions.
+Known as "Black Prince", it would have been used for drawing fire from concealed anti-tank guns, or for demolition missions.
 Due to the costs of converting the transmission system of the tank to Wilson-type gearboxes, an order for 60 tanks was cancelled.

 From 1942, the German used the Goliath tracked mine for remote-controlled demolition work.
 The Goliath was a tracked vehicle carrying 60 kg of explosive charge, directed through a control cable.
 It modeled a miniature French tracked vehicle found after the German defeat of France in 1940.
 The combination of cost, low speed, reliance on a cable for control, and poor protection against weapons, meant that the Goliath was not considered a success.